 CCA customers retain eligibility for ratepayer-funded programs through the California Public Utilities Commission (CPUC), such as income qualified assistance programs, energy efficiency rebates, and medical baseline discounts.
 CCA customers also gain access to incremental programs offered by the CCA which are not otherwise available from PG&E. SCP offers incremental equipment rebates, incentives for participation in its demand response program, and a variety of other programs for energy efficiency and electrification.
-SCP, like other CCAs, also offers a net energy metering (NEM) program that compensates solar customers.
+SCP, like other CCAs, also offers a net energy metering (NEM) and solar billing plan (SBP) program that compensates solar customers.

 In addition to CCAs, California law also created a program called Direct Access (DA) that allows customers to purchase electricity from a competitive third-party.
 DA has an annual load cap that is currently fully subscribed.
 The vast majority of DA customers are non-residential.
 There are currently around 70 meters in Lake County with service from DA, representing 7.4 gigawatt-hours (GWh) of annual load (which is less than 2% of Lake County's total).
 Unlike PG&E customers, DA customers will not be automatically enrolled in CCA service.
-Although if SCP expands to Lake County DA customers would have the option of CCA service, this study evaluates service to only non-DA customers.
+Although if SCP expands to Lake County DA customers would have the option of CCA service, this study evaluates service to only non-DA customers although inclusion of DA customers would have negligeable impact.